Tishleric/Para-Phrase-Generator-for-TG/memory-bank/activeContext.md

 - Sports information retrieval
 - User profile management with vector database storage

-We have completed the implementation of all core features and created test scripts to validate functionality.
-The project is now ready for deployment.
+We have completed the implementation of all core features and are now enhancing code quality, error handling, and ensuring proper documentation throughout the codebase.

 ## Recent Changes

-- Created a comprehensive README.md with project documentation
+- Improved error handling in the delegation process to provide better debugging information
+- Enhanced Twitter API integration with proper environment variables
+- Ensured web search tool is properly implemented using OpenAI's built-in capability
+- Clarified the PhotoAgent implementation by removing confusing comments about Telegram tokens
-- Developed a run.py script for easy deployment and error handling
+- Updated the fetch_telegram_file function with better documentation and error handling
+- Improved bot.py to provide detailed startup information and environment checks
-- Updated requirements.txt with all necessary dependencies
+- Updated .env.example with all necessary environment variables and documentation
-- Created test scripts for vector store, Assistants API, and Profile Assistant
-- Completed implementation of all core features
-- Updated progress tracking in memory-bank
+- Enhanced the ImageAnalysisTool implementation with clearer documentation and functionality

 ## Next Steps